 The only difficulty most people face when selecting a window treatment is matching the prospective options with the existing home dècor.
 My guide aims to make the process easier.

-While you may simply be wanting to install new blinds to give your rooms an updated look and feel, such treatments can serve several purposes.
+While you may simply want to install new blinds to give your rooms an updated look and feel, such treatments can serve several purposes.
 In most cases, the purpose of the blinds determines their suitability for a particular room.

 Sometimes, even if certain types of blinds look great in a particular room, installing them is not a good idea.
 For instance, wood blinds look very attractive in almost every room, but putting them up where they may be exposed to moisture can affect their durability.